BarakChamo/frontend-automation/steps/step-2/README.md

 <br/>
 #### Testing the build

-Open `index.html` in your browser, check that `Hello World` has been rendered correctly.
+Open `index.html` in your browser, check that the list of styled programming languages and their creators has been rendered correctly.